pwafire/pwafire/bundle/contact-picker/README.md

 ### How to setup?

-1. In your **App**, create an empty **contactPicker.js** file and copy and paste [this code snippet to it](https://github.com/pwafire/pwafire/blob/master/bundle/contact-picker/src/contactPicker.js) to it.
-Then save your chnages!
+1. In your **App**, create an empty **contactPicker.js** file and copy and paste [this code snippet to it](https://github.com/pwafire/pwafire/blob/master/bundle/contact-picker/src/contactPicker.js).
+Then save your changes!

 2. Remember to add the contact picker button element to your web page.